kirurobo/KiruroboMocapPlugin/README.md

 # KiruroboMocapPlugin
-A realtime motion receiver plug-in for UE4.
+A plug-in for Unreal Engine 4 to receive real-time motion from MVN and Perception Neuron.